-City Programs, Funding & Incentives Alexandria, VA ^{xxxv} City requires that each taxicab fleet have a percentage of WAV; however, this percentage was not shared Taxi companies provide WAV training Baltimore, MD ^{xxxvi} In Baltimore County, only Baltimore City has WAV currently Commission staff completing plan to accept applications for 25 wheelchair accessible cabs (see PSC Case No. 9184 in near future) Taxi companies provide in-kind wheelchair accessible taxi service
+City Programs, Funding & Incentives Alexandria, VA xxv City requires that each taxicab fleet have a percentage of WAV; however, this percentage was not shared Taxi companies provide WAV training Baltimore, MD xxxvi In Baltimore County, only Baltimore City has WAV currently Commission staff completing plan to accept applications for 25 wheelchair accessible cabs (see PSC Case No. 9184 in near future) Taxi companies provide in-kind wheelchair accessible taxi service

-2 The number of taxis and WAV taxis reflects vehicles on the road according to a DCTC 2014 study and WAMU News 88.5.
+The number of taxis and WAV taxis reflects vehicles on the road according to a DCTC 2014 study and WAMU News 88.5.

-In Baltimore City, taxicab drivers take a required training course, that includes ADA compliance Chicago, IL A disability advisory committee comprised of industry representatives and people with disabilities was created to make recommendations.
+In Baltimore City, taxicab drivers take a required training course, that includes ADA compliance Chicago, IL xxxvii,xxxviii, xxxix A disability advisory committee comprised of industry representatives and people with disabilities was created to make recommendations.
 A Chicago taxi/VFH ordinance passed in 2014 includes an 'inaccessibility fee'.
 Operators that drive less than 20 hours a week pay 10 cents per ride into an accessible vehicle fund.
 Licensees that operate more than 20 hours per week pay \$100 a year for each inaccessible vehicle.
-Incentives include, but are not limited to: Wheelchair Accessible Vehicle Taxicab Dispatch Pubic VFH trips are subsidized for paratransit eligible passengers A fast lane is offered at airports for WAV WAV drivers must undergo taxicab driver training program at City of Colleges.
-The curriculum includes serving passengers with disabilities Houston ^{xl} Pending litigation prevents Houston representatives from releasing information about the number of private VFH operating in their jurisdiction There is a cap on the number of private VFH permits in Houston.
-No other VFH industry has a cap WAV are granted an extended service life, provided they pass a third-party mechanical inspection on an annual basis The city is working on a RFP for training all VFH drivers that will include ADA compliance Companies will also be eligible to submit their own in-house training with ADA compliance to the city for approval A stakeholder committee met this year and provided recommendations for increasing public and private WAVs.
+Incentives include, but are not limited to: Industry subsidizing the purchase of vehicles through a WAV Accessibility Fund (currently contains \$3.5 million, expected to increase \$700,000 a year) Increase in the number of years a WAV may stay on the road Voucher to cut to the front of the line at airports for WAV vehicles providing service to wheelchair users.
+VFH are required to develop a system to respond to requests for accessible vehicles.
+This system may include referring customers to Centralized Wheelchair Accessible Vehicle Taxicab Dispatch Pubic VFH trips are subsidized for paratransit eligible passengers A fast lane is offered at airports for WAV WAV drivers must undergo taxicab driver training program at City of Colleges.
+The curriculum includes serving passengers with disabilities Houston xl Pending litigation prevents Houston representatives from releasing information about the number of private VFH operating in their jurisdiction There is a cap on the number of private VFH permits in Houston.
+No other VFH industry has a cap WAV are granted an extended service life, provided they pass a third-party mechanical inspection on an annual basis The city is working on a RFP for training all VFH drivers that will include ADA membrane. compliance Companies will also be eligible to submit their own in-house training with ADA compliance to the city for approval A stakeholder committee met this year and provided recommendations for Montgomery Co., MD xli,xlii increasing public and private WAVs.
 See Section D(III) of this report.
-Montgomery Co., MD ^{xli,xlii} Authorizing 66 WAV permits Centralized dispatch system and universal app for all cabs Recently passed leg. also requires County's Department of Transportation to develop plan to increase WAVs, with a goal of 100% WAVs by 2025 New Transportation Services Improvement Fund, imposes per-trip surcharge on private VFH towards increasing WAV service Subsidized Taxi Service Call n Ride Same Day Access (SDA) Program New York, NY ^{xliii,xliv,xlv,xlvi,xlvii} The NY City Council and Taxi, Limousine Commission (TLC) voted unanimously in 2014 to achieve a 50 percent accessible fleet by 2020, but, according to United Spinal, the TLC is having difficulty selling WAV medallions & values have dropped The TLC is mandating taxi fleets to phase-in accessible cabs through their normal replacement cycle.
+Authorizing 66 WAV permits Centralized dispatch system and universal app for all cabs Recently passed leg. also requires County's Department of Transportation to develop plan to increase WAVs, with a goal of 100% WAVs by 2025 New Transportation Services Improvement Fund, imposes per-trip surcharge on private VFH towards increasing WAV service Subsidized Taxi Service Call n Ride New York, NY xliii,xliv,xlv,xlvi,xlvii Same Day Access (SDA) Program The NY City Council and Taxi, Limousine Commission (TLC) voted unanimously in 2014 to achieve a 50 percent accessible fleet by 2020, but, according to United Spinal, the TLC is having difficulty selling WAV medallions &amp; values have dropped The TLC is mandating taxi fleets to phase-in accessible cabs through their normal replacement cycle.
 "Individual operators will similarly be subject to "lotteries" that would